Triacetic acid lactone: Structure

-The tautomer on the left, featuring a 4-hydroxy group, the C4 carbon, is dominant.
-Triacetic acid lactone is classified as a 2-pyrone compound owing to the ketone group on the C2 carbon in its dominant form.
+The tautomer on the left, featuring a 4-hydroxy group at the C4 carbon, is dominant.
+Triacetic acid lactone is classified as a 2-pyrone compound due to the ketone group on the C2 carbon in its dominant form.

 Synthesis

 Triacetic acid lactone is synthesized either from dehydroacetic acid, another 2-pyrone derivative, or from glucose by enzymatic catalysis.
 In its original synthesis, triacetic acid lactone was obtained by treatment of dehydroacetic acid with sulfuric acid at 135 °C. Dehydroacetic acid undergoes ring-opening and hydration to form "tetracetic acid".
 Upon cooling, triacetic acid reverts to a lactone ring similar to the dehydroacetic acid structure, and the triacetic acid lactone is recovered by crystallization in cold water.